by Tessa Hall, Alan Manning & Madeleine Sumption

 Subtracting projected emigration (Figure 3) from our assumed immigration levels (Figure 1) and adding the assumed net migration of British and EU citizens with pre/settled status gives a projection for overall net migration, shown in Figure 4.

 These figures should not be used to predict what the next set of official net migration statistics will be.
 The precise timing of emigration and the levels of immigration will likely change.
-The purpose of this analysis is simply to illustrate plausible scenarios for the overall trend in coming years.
+The purpose of this analysis is simply to illustrate a plausible scenario for the overall trend in coming years.

 Figure 4